chadvandy/mct_wh2/manual.md

 We'll cover @{manual.md.Localisation|localisation} for the mct_mod further down; for now, options!

 The @{mct_option} object is the real bulk of the mod.
 They're the actual settings you can interact with and save to load up a game with changed settings and the like.
-There are currently only two types of options - checkbox & dropdown.
-As of writing, there are two mid-hookup: slider (a number-based slider) & text input.
+There are currently only three types of options - checkbox, dropdown & slider.
+As of writing, there are two mid-hookup: text input and tweakers (and/or buttons).
 The documentation will be edited once those are incorporated.

 To make a new mct_option, you use the following: